open-resources/physics_bank/content/public/008.Energy/Potential Energy/Block attached to spring/CQ02_AZ.md

     weight: 1
 myst:
   substitutions:
+    params:
+      part1:
+        ans1:
-    params_part1_ans1_value: Increases, because the block now has more stored elastic potential energy initially.
+          value: Increases, because the block now has more stored elastic potential energy initially.
+        ans2:
-    params_part1_ans2_value: Decreases, because a greater stiffness constant results in a larger decelerating force, hence the new spring can do the same negative work in a shorter distance.
+          value: Decreases, because a greater stiffness constant results in a larger decelerating force, hence the new spring can do the same negative work in a shorter distance.
+        ans3:
-    params_part1_ans3_value: No change, because the increased initial stored potential energy is offset by the greater amount of negative work done.
+          value: No change, because the increased initial stored potential energy is offset by the greater amount of negative work done.
 ---
 # Block attached to Spring
 A block of mass $m$ attached to a linear spring with spring constant $k$ and an un-stretched length of $3R/2 m$ is held at equilibrium in the position shown below and then released from rest.